 Ingredients

-- 2 Tb extra virgin olive oil
+- 2 Tb olive oil or other cooking oil

-- 2 ea green onion sliced, white and green parts separated
+- 2 ea green onion, sliced white and green parts separated

-- 1 ea garlic clove minced
+- 1 ea garlic clove, minced about 1 teaspoon

 - 1 ea shallot cut into thin slices

-- 2 tsp fish sauce
+- 2 teaspoon fish sauce

-- 1 tsp sugar
+- 1 teaspoon sugar

-- 1/4 tsp black pepper
+- ¼ teaspoon black pepper

 Instructions